ikolossvary/proba/content/authors/admin/_index.md

 highlight_name: true
 ---

-István Kolossváry is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+István Kolossváry is a Marie Sklodowska-Curie Actions Postdoctoral Fellow at the Alfréd Rényi Institute of Mathematics.
+His main area of interest lies in the broad area of dynamical systems and more specifically the dimension theory of fractal sets and measures arising from various contexts.
+He has also worked on first passage percolation problems on random graphs before.
 {style="text-align: justify;"}